 Capric Acid (C10) has many of the same properties of caprylic acid (C8) (e.g., boosts ketones, is antimicrobial, and can help reduce body fat [*], but generally takes a bit longer for the body to process into ketones [*].

 Lauric Acid (C12) is a major component of coconut oil.
 Like C8 and C10, lauric acid also possesses antimicrobial properties [*].
 But because it’s a bigger molecule (more carbon atoms connected together), it takes even longer to break down and therefore isn’t optimal for ketone production.

 MCTs are broken down more quickly than longer-chained triglycerides.
 For instance, a large portion of MCTs pass directly into the portal vein (which services the gastrointestinal tract) and are transported directly to the liver (in the blood).
 In contrast, long-chain fatty acids must be taken up by chylomicron triglycerides and enter the blood via the lymph system [*][*].
 Once in the liver, fatty acids are converted into ketones before being discharged back into the blood where they are transported for other cells to use, especially by your brain [*].

 If you don't mind paying a little extra for the concentrated version of MCT oil (that is, C8 MCT oil), then go for it.
 It's like higher octane fuel, a turbocharged car, or a supersonic jet.
 The difference (and benefits) are noticeable, but not essential.
 Here are some of the top benefits:

-- It remains flavorless so you can add it to all your fav bevies without worry.
+- Flavorless so you can add it to all of your favorite beverages without worry.